singh-man/books/crackingTheCoding/17_hard.md

 To travel to only valid words, we clearly need a way of going from each word to a list of all the valid related words.

-What makes two words "related" (one edit away)?They are one edit away if all but one character is the same.
+What makes two words "related" (one edit away)?
+They are one edit away if all but one character is the same.
 For example, ball and bill are one edit away, because they are both in the form b_ll.
 Therefore, one approach  is to group all words that look like b_ll together.

 We can do this for the whole dictionary by creating a mapping from a "wildcard word" (like b_ll) to a list of all words in this form.
 For example, for a very small dictionary like {all, ill,  ail, ape, ale} the mapping might look like this: